tothenew/terraform-aws-eks-node-group/README.md

 ## File structure
 The project has the following folders and files:

-- /: Root folder
-- /main.tf: Main file for this module, contains all the resources to create
+- main.tf: Main file for this module, contains all the resources to create
-- /provider.tf: File which will store the information about provider
+- provider.tf: File which will store the information about provider
-- /variables.tf: All the variables for the module
+- variables.tf: All the variables for the module
-- /output.tf: The outputs of the module
+- output.tf: The outputs of the module
-- /README.md: This file
+- README.md: This file
-- /lt.tf: Launch template configuration
+- lt.tf: Launch template configuration
 - terrafrom.tfvars: Varaible files

 ## Usage